Sallb679/Data-Warehouse/README.md

 These insights empower stakeholders with key business metrics, enabling strategic and data-driven decision-making.

-> 📄 For more details, refer to `docs/requirements.md`.
+> 📄 For more details, refer to [project documentation](https://github.com/Sallb679/Data-Warehouse/tree/main/docs).

 ---